sathishbaburaj/liri-node-app/Readme.md

 3.node liri.js concert-this <artist/band-name>

 *This command searches the Bands in Town Artist Events API through Axios and returns events the artist is appearing at in the near future.
  It includes Venue Name: , Venue Location: , and Date of the Event: .
-If no artist is entered, the API automatically searches "Backstreet Boys" band information for the user.
+If no artist name is entered, the API automatically searches "Backstreet Boys" band information for the user.

 ![](images/Concert-this1.PNG)